thexdesk/cerberus/docs/authentication/aws-iam-sts-authentication.md

 <a name="local"></a>
 # A better pattern for local development

-A good benefit of using STS auth with a tool such as [gimme-aws-creds](https://github.com/Nike-Inc/gimme-aws-creds) is that you can enable a better local development experience for users.
+A good benefit of using STS auth with a tool such as [gimme-aws-creds](https://github.com/Nike-Inc/gimme-aws-creds) is that you can enable a better local development experience.

 In the past we would recommend using a script or the dashboard to fetch an auth token and set it to an env var `CERBERUS_TOKEN=xxxxx` and our clients would pick that up and use it.